113ll3/Ibmclouddocscli/plugins/admin/index.md

 <dt>PDF|TXT|LOG</dt>
 <dd>The path for the report PDF, text file, or log file to upload.</dd>
 <dt>RTF</dt>
 <dd>An option to include a Rich Text Format (RTF) version of the PDF.
-This option applies only if you includ a path to the report PDF.
+This option applies only if you include a path to the report PDF.
 The RTF version is used for indexing and searching.</dd>
 </dl>

 You can also use **`ba ar`** as an alias for the longer **`ba add-report`** command name.